monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 ### Face Masks

- * **Face masks do not need to be worn indoors or outdoors** unless physical distancing cannot be achieved for an extended period or you are in a high risk location.
+ * **Face masks must to be worn indoors** by everyone 12 years and older.
 Refer to further information on Face Masks [in the FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/face-masks/).

 ### More Information